 Featured Open Space Properties

-Open Space & Trails has acquired several notable properties around Summit County.
+Open Space and Trails has acquired several notable properties around Summit County.

 Saints John Townsite Reclaiming an abandoned mine polluting the Snake River, preserving the historic Saints John Townsite and providing trails and trailheads near Montezuma